OpenBoon/OpenBoon/README.md

 ### Pre-requistes

-Install a PostgreSQL server.
+* Install a PostgreSQL server.
 If you're on a Mac [Postgres.app](https://postgresapp.com/) makes this really easy.
+* Ensure oiiotoll is available.
+If you're on Mac OS run `brew install openimageiox`.

 ### Plugin SDK Build